ryanascherr/readme-generator/README.md

 ## Usage

-Both fs and inquirer are required to use this.
+Both fs and inquirer are required to use the readme generator.
+Users will be prompted to answer a series of questions in the terminal.
+Once all of the questions are answered, a professionally organized readme will be created will be created with the information from the answered questions.

 ## License